Novartis sweetens investors with $5 billion share buyback

 "We are now entering our next growth phase and we're focusing at driving continued growth but also on delivering good shareholder returns," Jimenez told investors and analysts in a presentation in London on Friday.

-The buyback is part of a $10 billion programme authorised by investors in 2008 and which was partly resumed in 2010 to mollify shareholders in the wake of the company's $39 billion purchase of the rest of eye care firm Alcon.
+The buyback is part of a $10 billion program authorized by investors in 2008 and which was partly resumed in 2010 to mollify shareholders in the wake of the company's $39 billion purchase of the rest of eye care firm Alcon.

 The latest payout could also help ease concerns ahead of the loss of exclusivity from 2015 on its biggest seller, cancer drug Glivec, that could drag on mid-term growth.